arshahin/multi_scale_inversion/README.md

 # multi_scale_inversion
 A package for multi-scale inversion of cores, logs, and seismic data using VFSA optimization algorithm

 I will place the codes in this repo soon.
-For now, enjoy reading two related papers.
+For now, enjoy reading a related papers.

 Inverting single-scale subsurface data have been adequately addressed in literature.
 Nevertheless, multi-scale inversion have not been broadly studied to fully characterize heterogeneous carbonate reservoirs.
 To address multi-scale inversion for carbonates, our research deals with core plugs, well logs and seismic data in the